junesirius/junesirius.github.io/_posts/Supernatural/SPN_Crossover/SPN-Weeping-angel-whole-novel.md

 Dean needs a moment to process the information, he starts with "So --" But that's as far as he gets.

 "Guys!
-The angel!"
+The Angel!"
 Amy points over his head.

 Dean and Cas turn sharply.
-Behind them, the Angel of Water has moved when none of them lay their eyes on it.
+Behind them, the Angel of Water statue has moved when none of them lay their eyes on it.
 The probable mother statue of the four cherub statues has turned toward them, wings spreading high and wide in an attacking pose, face fierce with fangs.
 Her hands are claws with long nails now, frozen in the posture of reaching out to grab them.

 Cas's face is strange at the sight of it.